Tania Part One

 The Mountain House

-I wasn’t sure whether it was a biological directive or a spiritual urge, but for as long as I could remember I had wanted a baby.
+Call it a biological directive or a spiritual urge, but for as long as I could remember I had wanted a baby.
 This yearning lived somewhere beyond rational thought, beyond societal pressure or family obligations.
-It was drawn into the blueprint of my identity, and it defined my sense of purpose. […]
+It was drawn into the blueprint of my identity.
+When I met Randy, Jeri advised me to ask him if […]